Chapter 6:

 “So we recruited him, trained him to be a super-agent, and he went rogue?”

-The commander paused, letting the weight of his words sink in.
-"Over the next decade, he systematically dismantled countless criminal empires and corrupt political regimes, all while amassing a treasure trove of blackmail material on virtually everyone of consequence.
+The commander paused, letting the weight of his words settle.
+“Over the next decade, he systematically dismantled countless criminal empires and corrupt political regimes, all while accumulating a treasure trove of blackmail material on virtually everyone of consequence.
 Fearing the power he wielded, we redoubled our efforts to capture him.
 And, as usual, we failed.
-Then, one day, he emerged from the shadows of his own volition, with a single message: a warning of an imminent, large-scale terrorist attack on our soil and an instruction to lock down our airspace."
+Then, one day, he emerged from the shadows of his own volition, with a single message: a warning of an imminent, large-scale terrorist attack on our soil and an instruction to lock down our airspace.”

-"After that day, we pulled back," the commander continued.
-"We monitored from a distance, but we ceased all active interference.
-It was the least we could do—a tacit acknowledgment of our debt, and perhaps a gamble that he bore no true malice toward his home country.
-He also," the commander added, his voice dropping lower, "prevented Choson from initiating nuclear war."
+“After that day, we pulled back,” the commander continued.
+“We monitored from a distance, but we ceased all active interference.
+It was the least we could do—a tacit admission of our debt, and perhaps a gamble that he bore no true malice toward his home country.
+He also,” the commander added, his voice dropping lower, “prevented Choson from initiating nuclear war.”

 The shock from the younger officers was even more profound this time.